 A Frog Named Sam is about evenly split between original songs like Race Car, a speedy ode to my son’s latest obsession, to classics like a rousing version of Old Joe Clark.
 They even somehow cover Three Little Fishies with enough cool harmonization and funky saxophone to make up for the cutesy lyrics, and that’s saying something. -Christina

-Ben Rudnick & Friends new CD, A Frog Named Sam, can be found at CD Baby.
+Ben Rudnick & Friends new CD, A Frog Named Sam, can be found our affiliate Amazon.